SomeOddCodeGuy/WilmerAI/Docs/Developer_Docs/Features_And_Packages/Unit_Tests.md

 quality, prevent regressions, and make development more predictable.
 All new code should be accompanied by corresponding unit tests.

-Our testing suite is built on the **pytest** framework, a powerful and popular choice in the Python ecosystem.
+Our testing suite is built on the **pytest** framework, a popular choice in the Python ecosystem.
 We use it alongside plugins for mocking (`pytest-mock`) and code coverage (`pytest-cov`).

 -----